-- 1. Have a substance use disorder; - 2.
-Have at least one child between the ages of zero (0) and ten (10) years old; - 3.
-Have been referred by a child protective investigator (CPI), dependency case manager, or community-based care (CBC) lead agency; - 4.
-Are either under judicial supervision in dependency court (both in-home and out-of-home).
+- 1. Have a substance use disorder: - 2.
+A child in the family has been determined to be "unsafe," with a priority given to families with - 3. children 0 10 years old have been referred by a child protective investigator (CPI), dependency case manager, or community-based care (CBC) lead agency; - 4.
+Are either under judicial supervision in dependency court (both in-home and out-of-\home).
 For out-of-home cases, only those caregivers/parents with goal of reunification, or have been assessed as unsafe; and - 5.
-Are willing to participate in the FITT Program, may be court ordered.
+The eligible parent/guardian is willing to participate in treatment or is court-ordered to participate in services.
+In either case, enhanced efforts to engage and retain the parent/guardian in treatment is expected as a crucial element of FIT treatment services.